Monitor Audio Anthra W15 Subwoofer Reviewed

 Listening to the Monitor Audio Anthra W15 Subwoofer…

 Together with my friend Nathan, a subwoofer enthusiast, I moved the W15 around my basement listening room to find a spot that gave the smoothest frequency response.
-This process was helped by the QuickMeasure feature of my Anthem STR stereo preamp, and by using Teflon furniture sliders to move the sub more easily.
+This process was helped by the QuickMeasure feature of my Anthem STR stereo preamp (read the review), and by using Teflon furniture sliders to move the sub more easily.
 Once the W15 was placed, I used the MaestroUnite app to trim the largest room-induced peaks measured at the listening seat.
 Downloading and using the app was easy and free of glitches.
 If only all audio apps were so trouble-free!

 Most listening was done with my reference system, which includes a fan-less computer running Roon ROCK, an Auralic G1 stream transport, the Anthem STR preamp mentioned, Apollon Class-D amplifiers, and Janszen Valentina P8 speakers with electrostatic midrange and highs and dynamic (cone) woofers.
 I disconnected my own subwoofers for the review.
-During the review, I received a pair of Magnepan MG2.7i planar speakers (review pending), and I am glad to say that the W15 blended as well with them as it did with the Janszens.
+During the review, I received a pair of Magnepan MG2.7i planar speakers (read the review), and I am glad to say that the W15 blended as well with them as it did with the Janszens.

 Possibly the most classic reggae album is Bob Marley’s Legend.
 It’s now available as a high-resolution (96 kHz, 24 bit) release through Qobuz, which I think sounds a little cleaner than the CD.
 Playing “One Love/People Get Ready” without the Anthra W15, the music sounded great, but with the W15 in the circuit, it was great squared: the soundstage opened up with more ambiance, and the stronger, more extended bass complimented Marley’s unmistakable vocals and the percussive ringing of the steel drums.
 The result was more than the sum of its parts.
 I turned it up, and up again, and to my listening notes, I added one more word: “FUN!”